top of page

 Step 1: Determine what needs work will solve.

 The first step to finding the right job is identifying the needs you are solving by working.
-Work satisfies different needs at different stages of your life.
-The most basic need that work satisfies is the need for income.
+Work satisfies different needs at different stages of life, but the most basic need that work satisfies is the need for income.

 Maslow hierarchy of needs